cozygene/glint/docs/source/ewas.rst

 	python glint.py --datafile datafile.glint --ewas --linreg --covar c1 c2 c3

 will run EWAS using linear regression model with the covariates c1, c2 and c3.
 The names of the covariates are defined by the headers in the *datafile.samples.txt* file associated with the *datafile.glint*.
-For more details see `glint files`_.
+For more details see `GLINT files`_.

 Alternatively, run::

 	python glint.py --datafile datafile.glint --ewas --linreg --covar

-without specifying names of covariates in order to include into the model all of the covariates included in the glint file.
+without specifying names of covariates in order to include into the model all of the covariates included in the GLINT file.

 .. note:: Use the argument `--covarfile`_ in order to provide covariates that were not included in the *datafile.glint* file or in case where a textual version of the data is used rather than a *.glint* file.